To content

 How it made me feel

 Even though I was familiar with website accessibility, working with people with different degrees of visual impairment and hearing loss had a profound effect on me.
-I realized what a huge effect good and bad digital design can have on someone’s everyday life.

 “Fejjan För Alla” was the most humbling project I’ve ever been a part of.
 Since then, great accessibility is always a top priority for me when taking on new design work.
 It also made me start giving talks on this topic.